CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

-We inject three types of anomalies into the microservice application: CPU hog, memory leak, and network delay, which are commonly used\cite{chen2014causeinfer}\cite{mariani2018localizing}.
-The CPU hog is the shortage of CPU resources.
-We inject CPU hog by consuming CPU resource of each service.
+Our method can be applied to any anomaly that manifests as increased microservice response time.
+In this evaluation, we inject the three common anomalies: CPU hog, memory leak, and network delay.
+We inject CPU hog by consuming CPU resources of each service.
 For memory leak, we allocate memory continuously for each service.
 For network delay, we enable traffic control to delay the network packets.
-We implement anomaly injection with the tool pumba\footnote{https://github.com/alexei-led/pumba}, which can emulate network failures and stress-testing resources (CPU, memory) for docker containers.
-Each anomaly of each service lasts 5 minutes, and the application will cold down before another injection.
+We implement anomaly injection with the tool Pumba\footnote{https://github.com/alexei-led/pumba}, which can emulate network failures and stress-testing resources for Docker containers.
+Based on anomaly detection research \cite{jayathilaka2018detecting, huang2022semi}, anomalies usually last several minutes, so each anomaly of each service we injected lasts 5 minutes, and the application will have 10 minutes to cold down before another injection.